keesiemeijer/wp-local-version/README.md

 Version 2.0.0

-This bash script lets you install [any WordPress version](https://wordpress.org/download/release-archive/) in the [Local by Flywheel](https://local.getflywheel.com/) app (without PHP errors or warnings)
+A bash script to install [any WordPress version](https://wordpress.org/download/release-archive/) in the [Local by Flywheel](https://local.getflywheel.com/) app (without PHP errors or warnings)

+This is a converted version for the Local app of the VVV auto site script [WP Nostalgia](https://github.com/keesiemeijer/wp-nostalgia).

 Features:

 * Ability to keep the `wp-content` folder between versions.
 * WP-CLI is used to install WP versions > 3.5.2
-* Older WP versions are installed by this script.
+* All other WP versions are installed by this script.
+* To be able to install very early versions of WordPress this script fixes PHP errors by:
-* Fatal errors are removed by hacking WP core files for WP versions < 2.0
+    * Hacking WP core files for WP versions < 2.0
-* PHP errors and warnings are hidden by setting error_reporting off in:
+    * Setting error_reporting off in:
         * wp-config.php (WP < 3.5.2)
         * wp-settings.php (WP < 3.0.0)

 ## PHP compatibility

-WordPress is not compatible with all PHP versions (in the Local app).
-Here's an overview of what PHP version you'll have to use for WordPress to be installed successfully.
+Not all errors can be fixed (by a script) for the earlier WP versions on newer PHP environments.
+You have to pay attention what version of PHP is used with the WP version you install.
+Here's an overview of what PHP versions you can use to install WordPress successfully with this script.

 * WordPress < 4.7 needs PHP 7.0.3 or lower (or you get a warning)(Will be fixed in WP)
-* WordPress < 3.9 needs PHP 5.3 or lower (or you get a fatal error)
+* WordPress < 3.9 needs PHP 5.3 or lower (or you get a fatal error)(missing MySQL extension)

-You can set the PHP version in the Local app
+If you don't want this script to fix PHP errors set the `REMOVE_ERRORS` [variable](#variables) in this script to false.
 ## Requirements

 * rsync